lablluberes/ViBEx/README.md

   - Click on **SELECT ALL** to select all available algorithms
   - Click on **DOWNLOAD CSV** to obtain a CSV file of the threshold for each gene calculated by each selected algorithm
+4. Click on **UPLOAD RULES** to upload Boolean functions CSV file in "Network" > "Upload Boolean Functions" tab.
+Boolean functions should be coded in python style boolean expression.
+For example: A or B. This means using *and*, *or*, and *not*.
+First column should be named *Gene* and should have the genes names.
+The second column should be called *Rule* and each value is the boolean function expression of the corresponding gene.

 ### BINARIZATION TAB